-The final major D&O assignment is a 3-page Social, Racial, Economic, or Environmental Justice Reflection Paper.
-Students must identify a social, racial, economic, or environmental justice activity that they choose to participate in and write a 3-page reflection paper on this activity.
-Students must apply the liberatory consciousness framework in reflective practice, that is
+The final major assignment is a 3-page Social, Racial, Economic & Environmental Justice Activity and Reflection Paper.
+Students must identify a social, racial, economic, or environmental justice activity, approved by the professor, that they choose to create or actively participate in to promote justice, human rights, equity and liberation.
+Using the Liberatory Consciousness Framework, students will write a 3-page reflection paper on this activity to: